 Qwalena was the single most powerful assembly that I have experienced in my ten year teaching career.
 This is a must see production for every school, student, and teacher in our province Dustin Hyde, Aboriginal Education Teacher, Penticton, SD67

-One of my favourite presentations because you were funny and you make me smile?try to keep your amazing personality with you.
+Raven was one of my favourite presentations because you were funny and you make me smile...try to keep your amazing personality with you.
 Student, Surrey, SD36

 NEW artist for 2017-18